adiroiban/fitbit-os-probe/README.md

 It shows the followings:

 * state of the peer socket
-* the time since last message was received from companion (-1 when not yet received)
-* onopen/onclose state
 * the time since socket state was changed (open or close, -1 when not yet opened)
+* Each line shows the round-trip for a message... or if waiting for response.
+* For ping sends while socket is closed, time since socket was closed.

+Available vibrations:

+* `confirmation` - single vibration - on connection open.
+* `nudge` - double vibration - on connection closed.
+* `bump` - short vibration - on app exit.

 ## Screenshot

 Main app page with tasks list for a section.

-Legend:

-* rs:O - peerSocket.readyState.OPEN
-* rs:C - peerSocket.readyState.CLOSED

-* Time since last message was received

-* ps:O - peerSocket.onopen
-* ps:C - peerSocket.onclose

-* Time since last onopne/onclose event was received.

-Each line shows the round-trip for a message.
-If the connection was closed when a message was sent, it shows for how long the connection was closed when the message was closed.

 ![screenshot](screenshot.png?raw=true "App screenshot")